Spaceship-Servers/spaceship-ansible/README.md

 Notice that Ansible relies on your `~/.ssh/config` file.
 If you can ssh to the target servers, you're good to go.

+## Usage
+To provision a brand new server from scratch:

+1. Make sure you can ssh as root.
+1. Add the server to the inventory file.
+1. `ansible-playbook gameservers.yml --limit=[name of the new server]`.
+  * I recommend to use `--limit` to not make changes on any other server.

+### Pro-tips
+* You can execute just certain parts of a playbook using `--tags=[tag]`
+  * Check the `yml` files for tag definitions, or run `ansible-playbook gameservers.yml --list-tags` to get a full list.
+* You can add the flags `--diff` for a more verbose output.
+* If you're getting ssh timeout errors, try reducing your number of forks on `ansible.cfg`.
+* If you're getting "variable not defined errors" make sure your facts are up to date.
+  1. `rm -rf /tmp/facts_cache`
+  1. `ansible-playbook playbooks/gather_facts.yml`

+---

 # Ansible components

 ## Playbooks